 - Generalized Service Volume Tables, found in the Quality / Level of Service Handbook and Florida's LOS Planning Software (LOSPLAN) may be used for general planning level analyses and high-level concepts screening.
-These tools should not be used for operational analyses. - Highway Capacity Software (HCS), Synchro, and SIDRA are primary tools for analysis of locations that are not congested or do not require an understanding of interactions between various users. - Micro simulation tools such as Aimsun, CORSIM and Vissim can be used to analyze areas that require an understanding of interactions between various users or transportation systems and/or experience oversaturated, congested conditions.
+These tools should not be used for operational analyses. - Analysis of locations that are not congested or do not require an understanding of interactions between various users. - Microsimulation tools can be used to analyze areas that require an understanding of interactions between various users or transportation systems and/or experience oversaturated, congested conditions.
 These tools can also analyze unconventional project concepts or the performance of the entire network/system. - HSM tools such as HSM Part C spreadsheets and the Enhanced Interchange Safety Analysis Tool (ISATe), Crash Modification Factors (CMFs), Interactive Highway Safety Design Model (IHSDM), and Safety Analyst which can be used to conduct quantitative safety analyses.